CodeYourFuture/immersive-go-course/http-auth/README.md

 curl is a tool for transfering data from or to a server.
 It's very useful for testing and interacting with servers that you build.

-Using `curl -i` will show you how the server responds, including the response "headers" and "body".
+Using `curl -i` will show us how the server responds, including the response "headers" and "body".
 The headers contain metadata about the response, such as what type of data is being sent back.

 ```
 > curl -i 'http://localhost:8080/'